zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 570.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode.
+Go there to download a Learning Guide for this episode.
 To do that, you need to be member of ESL Po dcast.
 Become a member and help support this podcast to keep it going.

 This episode is called “Guessing a Number.”
 It’s a dialog ue between Angela and Dwight.
 It’s also going to be using some vocabulary not  just about guessing, but – well, about numbers.
 Let’s get started.